dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### Enhancing Power Management (CFG-Unlock)
 Most BIOS come with an option to set a feature called CFG-Lock (read more about it [here](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock)).
 This feature allows an operating system gain more control over the system's power management. macOS needs such control to effect more stringent power management on your system.

-`Warning` This step can potentially brick your system.
+> `Warning` This step can potentially brick your system.
 Make sure to read through this next part thoroughly before clicking on any link or downloading any software!
-If you downloaded the wrong version and your keyboard doesn't work: turn off your computer, take out the battery, hold down the power button for 20+ secs, reinstall the battery and turn your system on again
+If you downloaded the wrong version and your keyboard doesn't work: turn off your computer, take out the battery, hold down the power button for 20+ secs, reinstall the battery and turn your system on again.

 Unfortunately, Lenovo has sealed this feature away.
 Luckily, this [guide](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/) can help you get started.
 Use this version of [RU](https://ruexe.blogspot.com/2019/11/ru-5240370-beta.html) as other versions may not work with your keyboard.